 In Dec 2019, COVID-19 emerged in Wuhan, China, and has similar symptoms as in the case of pneumonia.
 According to WHO, the total number of cases has surpassed 1,00,000 Worldwide.
 As per Worldometer, there is a total of 134,787 cases of coronavirus recorded to date, which has resulted in 4,984 deaths, with over 70,394 lives recovered.
 The widespread has touched and affected the lives of people in 119 countries like Italy, Iran, S.Korea, France, Spain, Germany, USA, Japan, Switzerland, Norway, the UK, India, to name just a few of them.

-Considering the far-reaching ramifications, work in the corporate and technology sector has been impacted to a great extent.
-Many companies in the global industry have either shut their factories or banned business-related traveling.
-Major industry events like Facebook's F8, Google I/O, the Geneva Motor Show, and the Mobile World Congress have been called off due to the outbreak.
+Considering the far-reaching coronavirus impact, work in the corporate and technology sector has been affected to a great extent.
+Many companies in the global industry have either shut their factories or banned business-related traveling due to the coronavirus impact.
+Major industry events like Facebook's F8, Google I/O, the Geneva Motor Show, and the Mobile World Congress have been called off due to the coronavirus impact.
 Many organizations are also encouraging their employees to work from home to prevent further outbreak of the coronavirus disease.

-Let us see below, what changes have been implemented by technology giants in the corporate sector, to curtail the havoc spread by a novel coronavirus.
+Let us see below what changes have been implemented by technology giants in the corporate sector to curtail the havoc caused by the coronavirus impact.

-The biggest event of Facebook, i.e., the F8 Developer Conference, has been canceled, for the health and safety of their developer partners.
-The company has decided to replace the in-person component of the conference, with locally hosted events, videos, and live-streamed content, due to the increasing concern over the novel coronavirus.
-It has also curtailed the visits of their employees to China.
-Facebook's Global Marketing Summit 2020, to be scheduled in San Francisco, has also been called off over the rising concerns of the coronavirus disease.
-It was assumed that the Summit would draw around 5000 people from all over the world.
+The coronavirus impact on Facebook has been significant.
+The biggest event of Facebook — the F8 Developer Conference — has been canceled for the health and safety of their developer partners.
+The company has decided to replace the in-person component of the conference with locally hosted events, videos, and live-streamed content due to the coronavirus impact.
+It has also curtailed visits of their employees to China.
+Facebook's Global Marketing Summit 2020, scheduled in San Francisco, has also been called off over rising coronavirus impact concerns.
+It was assumed that the Summit would draw around 5,000 people from all over the world.

-• To help people gain more awareness about it, Facebook is also giving WHO ads for free so that the necessary health information can reach the masses while banning the advertisements that promise a cure to coronavirus symptoms.
+To help people gain more awareness about the coronavirus impact, Facebook is giving WHO ads for free so that necessary health information can reach the masses, while banning advertisements that promise a cure to coronavirus symptoms.

-• It is expected that the production of the Oculus VR headset will be delayed.
+It is expected that the production of the Oculus VR headset will be delayed due to the coronavirus impact.

-• Facebook had to close down it's Seattle office for some time when one of their contractors was tested positive for coronavirus.
-They encouraged employees to work from home to ensure everyone's safety, at least until 31st March.
-For those employees who are unable to do their jobs remotely, Facebook is paying them on an hourly basis.
+Facebook had to close down its Seattle office when one of their contractors tested positive for coronavirus.
+They encouraged employees to work from home to ensure everyone's safety due to the coronavirus impact, at least until 31st March.
+For employees unable to work remotely, Facebook is paying them on an hourly basis.

 Source: